Spoiler Alert: Green Lantern, X-Men, Batgirl & Daredevil + Batman: Arkham Knight

 I have already written plenty on Daredevil (Matt Murdock) the Netflix MARVEL series but this time I will concentrate on his original platform comic books.
 Daredevil created in 1964 by MARVEL was a radical character, a blind superhero with enhanced senses.
 Daredevil is known for heroically overcoming his physical limitations and being a hero “in spite of” having a disability.
 He turned his tragic accident that left him blind into a superpower.
 It is important to show that characters with disabilities can do the same jobs as anyone else but Daredevil’s struggles of living with a disability can be glossed over.

 The issue I see with Daredevil is that he represents the stereotype of the “heroic” or “inspirational” person with a disability.
 His superpowers seem to make his disability a non-issue, which defeats the purpose of having it in the first place.
 His other senses compensate too much and give him sight through other means like his radar sense.
 The only time his disability is referenced is when he suffers from sensory overload so it is portrayed as a limitation.
 This contradiction is strange as it suggests that the writers perceive blindness or disability as some sort of choice.
-This supposed choice is further illustrated by the fact that only selected people know about his disability, so his blindness is sometime selective that can be turned ‘on’ or ‘off’.
+This supposed choice is further illustrated by the fact that only selected people are aware of his disability, so his blindness is sometimes selective that can be turned ‘on’ or ‘off’.

 Daredevil is an empowering character regardless of some issues.
 His slogan Man Without Fear!
 Is a powerful statement.
 It signifies how Daredevil has worked through his fear to stop feeling like a victim and accept his loss of sight.
 His life, tragedies and various villains have tried to drive him insane over the years but he ultimately never crumbles.
 Coping with loss has been prevalent in his life: his sight, his Father, 2 Girlfriends (Elektra & Karen Page) killed by Bullseye.
 Furthermore, his rogue’s gallery has various villains with physical or mental disabilities, illustrating the differences in coping strategies people have.
 Plus it demonstrates that being disabled does not stop you living a life you want, either as a superhero or villain.